Scalable Robust Matrix Recovery: Frank-Wolfe Meets Proximal Methods: Preliminaries

 \subsection{Optimization oracles}

-In this part, we describe several optimization oracles involving $\ell_1$ norm and nuclear norm, which serve as the main building blocks for our methods.
-These oracles are easy to compute and have computational cost (essentially) linear in the size of the input. \paragraph{\textbf{Minimizing a linear function over the nuclear norm ball.}} Since the dual norm of the nuclear norm is the operator norm, i.e., $\norm{\mb Y}{}= \max_{\norm{\mb X}{*} \le 1} \innerprod{\mb Y}{\mb X}$, the optimization problem
+We now describe several optimization oracles involving the $\ell_1$ norm and the nuclear norm, which serve as the main building blocks for our methods.
+These oracles have computational costs that are (essentially) linear in the size of the input. \paragraph{\textbf{Minimizing a linear function over the nuclear norm ball}} Since the dual norm of the nuclear norm is the operator norm, i.e., $\norm{\mb Y}{}= \max_{\norm{\mb X}{*} \le 1} \innerprod{\mb Y}{\mb X}$, the optimization problem